zupalex/luaXroot/README.md

 # luaXroot
 A binder to use ROOT classes in Lua and merging ROOT TApplication with the Lua interpreter (unix only).

+**A basic GUI using Python has been introduced as an experimental feature recently (tested with Python 2.7).
+This feature will be extended in the future but might be buggy and create issues.
+The next update will disable this feature by default and add a way to explicitely enable it.**

 What it does:
 - Start a "standard" lua interpreter and run a derived version of the ROOT TApplication in the background.
       -> This allows to use the ROOT display classes to plot graphs, histograms, functions, ...